idshdx/Lockpost/README.md

 ### What

-SYM.PGP.ONY is a secure web application that allows users to generate links that can be shared with people who will reply to you with private messages.
+SYM.PGP.ONY is a secure web application that allows users to generate links that can be shared with people who will reply to you with a private message.

 ### Why

 The app solves a common problem for some: receiving sensitive information securely from people who aren't familiar with the ways of doing so.

-By generating a unique secure link that you can share, anyone can send you PGP encrypted messages that only you can read, without the other party needing to understand the technical details of encryption.
+By generating link that you can share, anyone with a browser can send you PGP encrypted messages that only you can read, without the other party needing to understand the technical details of encryption.

 ### How

-1. You generate a unique secure link through the app by providing your email address
+1. The Sender generates a unique secure link through the app by providing an email address of a PGP keypair.
-2. The app verifies your public PGP key from common key servers
+2. The app verifies your public PGP key against common key servers, and if valid will encode the address as a token URL.
-3. Share the generated link with someone who needs to send you sensitive information
+3. You provide the link with someone you wish to receive sensitive information.
+(This is not part of the project scope, you use whatever channel you deem ok)
-4. When they visit the link, they can submit their message
+4. When the receiver opens the link they can submit their message in a formbox.
-5. The message is encrypted in their browser using your public PGP key
+5. The message is encrypted in their browser using your public PGP key which is also fetched locally.
-6. The encrypted message is submitted to the server where its being signed and forwarded to your email address
+6. The encrypted message is submitted to the server where its being signed and forwarded to your mailbox.
 7. You can decrypt the message using your private PGP key
 8. You can check the signature of the server, so that you are sure the message was not tampered with and that is not sent by someone else.

 ###  Features

 - **End-to-End Encryption**: All messages are encrypted while in transit over insecure channels
-- **Client-Side Encryption**: Messages are encrypted on the sender's browser
+- **Client-Side Encryption**: Messages are encrypted on the receivers's browser, besides key queries and validations
 - **Server-Side Signing** The application implements server-side PGP signing of all outgoing encrypted messages before forwarding them
-- **Best tech** The latest cryptography is used to encrypt messages, using the public key decoded from the shared link before being sent to the server
+- **Latest standards** Tested and proven cryptography is used wherever possible.
-- **Zero Storage**: No messages are stored on the server—they are signed with its keys first then forwarded to your mailbox
+- **Zero Storage**: No messages are stored on the server — they are signed with the server keys before being forwarded to your mailbox
 - **No tracking** The server keeps the logs in memory, not on the filesystem* , it does not store any information at all, no database, no caching, no sessions*
 - **No cookies** No analytics, no data, there is no legal need for a privacy policy.